-Review and revision of curriculum areas are conducted on a five-year cycle by committees of professional staff and parents.
+A review and revision of each curricular area is conducted on a five-year cycle and whenever dictated by revisions to the NJ Student Learning Standards.
+The work is completed by committees of professional staff and parents.
 In order to meet state standards and keep pace with the changing needs of students in our increasingly interdependent world, curriculum revisions have emphasized the use of content to solve problems, higher-level thinking processes, and technology applications which foster and enhance learning.
 Through this systematic approach to curriculum renewal, the district also incorporates into our program the most current state and federal guidelines, findings from research of professional organizations and universities, and best approaches of informed practice.